Top of the Pops: May to October 1976 – Ruby Flipper

 In early 1976, the last remaining of the early members of Pan's People, Ruth Pearson announced her retirement, leaving just four members all of whom who had joined within the last four years; Cherry Gillespie, Mary Corpe, Lee Ward and Sue Menhenick.
 Rather than continue with this line up or add additional members, it was decided by Colby and BBC production staff to replace this group with a male and female group created for the programme, Ruby Flipper, choreographed by Colby and managed by Colby with Pearson.
 Lee Ward left shortly after this decision was made, reportedly saying regarding the change: "It's a big mistake.
 Men rush home to watch sexy ladies.
 They do not want to see other men."

 Rehearsals for this new group started in March 1976, and the group began appearing on Top of the Pops in May 1976.
 Whilst producers were aware of the switch to the new group, Bill Cotton, the then head of the light entertainment unit of which Top of the Pops was part, was not.
 This group started as a seven-piece with three men (Gavin Trace, Floyd Pearce and Phil Steggles) and four women (Menhenick, Gillespie, Patti Hammond and Lulu Cartwright).
 Corpe was not invited to join the new troupe.
 Trace, Pearce, Steggles and Cartwright joined following open auditions, Hammond, an established dancer, was invited to join to complete the "look" following a later individual audition.
 Colby viewed this gender-mixed group as an opportunity to develop more physical routines including lifts, more duets and generally not have the whole group at each performance.

 However, by August the BBC had decided to terminate the group due to perceived unpopularity and being "... out of step with viewers".
 Their final appearance was in October 1976.

 November 1976 to November 1981 – Legs and Co

 The group created to replace Ruby Flipper was Legs & Co., reverting to an all-female line-up, and once more choreographed by Colby.
 Three of the six in the initial line-up (Menhenick, Cartwight and Hammond) were taken from Ruby Flipper. with Rosie Hetherington, Gill Clarke and Pauline Peters making up the six.
-Despite being an all-female group, on occasion one or more male dancers were brought in, including Pearce several times.
+Despite its being an all-female group, on occasion one or more male dancers were brought in, including Pearce several times.

 During their run, the group covered the transition from Disco to Punk, Electronic and Modern Romantic music.